ar-ishita/Bike-Sharing-System-ML-Model/README.md

 <li>The model's performance was then assessed using both the testing data and the projected data.
 Our goal is to demonstrate how successfully the model has been trained to forecast
 client demand.</li>
 </ul>

+# Observation
+<ul><li>From R-Sqaured and adj R-Sqaured value of both train and test dataset we could conclude that the above variables can well explain almost 80% of bike demand.</li></ul>